AaronTian-stack/QhenkiX/Media/references.md

-Assorted useful and cool links (excluding official documentation)
+Assorted useful and cool links (excluding official documentation or libraries used)

 - https://wickedengine.net/2021/05/graphics-api-abstraction/
     - János Turánszki's blog in general as well